| || member for 5 years, 5 months, 13 days|

 I have a virtual cemetery for memorials that could use some tokens of remembrance.
 The contents change periodically and I try to keep the number between 10-15, but sometimes it's larger.
-I also have virtual cemeteries for deceased firefighters, mostly from Michigan, and a few police officers.
+I also have virtual cemeteries for deceased firefighters, mostly people from Michigan who died in the line of duty, and a few police officers.
 Please visit them if you can.

 "Assume good faith."

 I have stopped working on "The Wyandotte Death Index" after fixing my errors.
 I have deleted 253 memorials, wiping out most of my work from 2015.
 What a pain it can be, sometimes, to own your own mistakes!

 |Messages left for CarmasKid (28)||[Leave Message]|

 |Drusilla Leslie||Jack Sturgeon|

 i dont know who you are, but i just wanted to thank you for this. today was the 1st time ive gotten to see my brothers headstone,

 |Rich Kreiss||RE: James Lewis Redford, Jr. Memorial# 83748918|

 Click on the cemetery name and you'll see that it is also called McWhorter Cemetery.